 Summary of Match Requirements Required Match Projects not located in REDI qualified counties or communities 1:1 Projects located in REDI qualified counties or communities.
-None Statewide Special Projects solicited by the Division None Applicant Organizations that are Florida CLGs in good standing at the time of the application submission period may submit up to two (2) applications under the CLG designation with a request for a match waiver: one for federal funds and one for state funds (see IV.A.1.b) and V.C.3 of these guidelines for more information).
+None Statewide Special Projects solicited by the Division None Applicant Organizations that are Florida CLGs in good standing at the time of the application submission period.
 (Good standing shall mean that they have a current board, have been meeting at least four times a year and have been providing an annual report to the Division.)
-None Applicant Organizations that are active Florida-based Accredited Main Street communities that have met the requirements of National Main Street accreditation (found at https://dos.myflorida.com/media/700116/accreditation_standards.pdf) at the time of application.
+None Applicant Organizations that are active Florida Main Street communities designated as such, pursuant to Chapter 1A-36, F.A.C., at the time of application.
 None Applicant Organizations that are state agencies, state colleges, or state universities, regardless of proposed project location (other than for Statewide Special Projects solicited by the Division).
+1:1

-1:1 Historical Marker projects, regardless of Applicant Organization or proposed project location 1:1 Applicant Organizations seeking to complete National Register Nomination projects for new nominations or updates to existing nominations for either individual properties, districts, or multiple properties None
+Summary of Match Requirements Required Match Historical Marker projects, regardless of Applicant Organization or proposed project location 1:1

-C. Cash Match
+A. Cash Match